bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 As next steps, the reader is encouraged to

-* Graph data comparing specific information from the 2016 election and 2020 election in order to find similarities and differences
+* Graph data comparing specific financial information from the 2016 election and 2020 election in order to find similarities and differences
 * Explore coloring and other ChartJS features